Baton Rouge Workers’ Compensation Injury Attorney

 For a claim to be successful and see maximum compensation, you will need to report your injury to your employer within 30 days of the occurrence.
-If another employee or party is responsible for your accident, an attorney from our injury law firm can help you to determine their level of fault and to file a suit against said parties as well.
+If another employee or party is responsible for your accident, an attorney from our injury law firm can help you determine their fault level and file a suit against said parties.

 After you’ve submitted the incident details and your claim for workers’ compensation, you may be asked by your employer to undergo a medical examination.
 This examination will assess the extent of your injuries and determine whether your employer is entitled to providing workers benefits.
 It will also help determine when you may be fit to return to work.

 Bear in mind that workers’ compensation is a claim that acts as a form of insurance, so you should still be paid your regular wages and receive medical benefits while you recover from your accident.